stephenbuck/skillbase/README.md

 Workflow (Flowable)

 A key component of SkillBase is its ability to execute different workflows for each skill certification.
 Some certifications have no requirements and others may require complex steps and approvals.
-I’m going to use BPMN to let users model workflows and the Flowable engine will drive the processes.
-I’ll be using a web-based diagram editor for the BPMN modeler.
+I’m going to use BPMN to let users model workflows with a web-based diagram editor and the Flowable engine will drive the processes.
+I’ll be for the BPMN modeler.
 Flowable works well with PostgreSQL, so it’ll fit right in.

 SQL Changes (Liquibase)